numtide/treefmt/docs/formatter_spec.md

 A formatted file SHOULD be idempotent.
 Meaning that if the formatter it run twice on a file, the file should not change on the second invocation.

+The formatter MUST NOT do file traversal when a list of files is passed to it.
+This is the responsibility of `prjfmt`.

 ## Design notes

 We assume that the code is stored in source control, which is why it's fine to